brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 The feedback of `pieCount` can be misleading, as it underlines the table argument but the real problem lies in the other two argument.

-The feedback of `brownGetAcne` is fair.
+The feedback of `brownGetAcne` gives the programmer enough information to find the issue.
+It could be better if it suggests the programm to focus on the mismatch between `"part2"` and `brownAndGetAcneTable`/`"brown and get acne"`.

 `getOnlyRow` is missing feedback.

-The feedback of `favoriteColor` is fair.
+The feedback of `favoriteColor` gives the programmer enough information to find the issue.
+We can not see much room for improvement.

 The feedback of `brownJellybeans` is not very helpful.
 It only points out one code fragment that might be at fault, but there are more, including the definition of `keep`, the string constant `"color"`, and the unused parameter `color`.

-The feedback of `employeeToDepartment` is fair.
+The feedback of `employeeToDepartment` gives the programmer enough information to find the issue.
 It points out that `"Last Name"` is not one of `"Department Name"` and `"Department ID"`.
 From this mismatch, the programmer should be able to realize that they confuse the department table with the employee table.

 ### For each error situation that is prevented from being constructed, what is the quality of feedback to the programmer?